khulnasoft-lab/gopkg/docs/vendor.md

 ## Recommendations

 Having worked with the `vendor/` directories since they were first released we've come to some conclusions and recommendations.
-Glide tries to help you with these.
+Gopkg tries to help you with these.

 1. Libraries (codebases without a `main` package) should not store outside packages in a `vendor/` folder in their VCS unless they have a specific reason and understand why they're doing it.
 2. In applications (codebases with a `main` package) there should only be one `vendor/` directory at the top level of the codebase.